UW-AMO/proxlib/README.rst

 -------

 To install the package, you will need to be able to compile the Cython script.
-You could simple acquire the package from ``PyPI`.
+You could simple acquire the package from PyPI.

 .. code-block:: bash